-I was only around 9 or 10 and it was offered as an after school club in our school chapel.
-My yoga journey properly began when I started Drama School in London, and one of my best friends Ronny introduced me to a free yoga class above an activewear shop – I loved it!
-I still remember the teacher asking everyone to set their intention for the class, and choose who they were practicing for today.
-I carried on attending with Ronny every Monday evening and then started to explore other styles that were offered in London, and met some amazing teachers along the way.
+I was only around 9 or 10 and it was offered as an after school club.
+My yoga journey properly began when I started Drama School in London, and my friend Ronny introduced me to a weekly yoga class above an activewear shop – I loved it!
+I still remember the teacher asking everyone to set their intention for the class.
+I carried on attending every Monday evening and then started to explore other styles that were offered in London, and met some amazing teachers along the way.

-My love for the practice grew and I ended up booking a retreat in Portugal.
-It was total bliss.
+My love for a consistent practice grew and I ended up booking a retreat in Portugal.
+It was exactly what I needed.

-My biggest goal with teaching is to help anyone and everyone who comes to class have a momentary break from whatever is going on in their life, to re-connect with themselves and be truly present – amazing things happen when we just BREATHE.
+My biggest goal with teaching is to help anyone and everyone who comes to class have a momentary break from whatever is going on in their life.
+To re-connect with themselves and their bodies, practice mindful movement and be truly present – amazing things happen when we just BREATHE.

 Yoga for me is a way of life.

-As an Actor it is so important for me that I can always come back to yoga, I can move and flow and get back into the present moment on my mat rather than worrying about the past or what may happen in the future.
+Being an Actor as well, it is so important for me that I can always come back to yoga.
+I can move and get back into the present moment or flow state on my mat rather than worrying about the past or what may happen in the future.

 Practice with me

-View my current online class schedule and book online.
+View my current class schedule and book online.